Nepiki/Guides/Dragon-Force-(Saturn).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/271786.png) **[Tradnor] Staff of Dragons** (5 points)

-_Equip the legendary Star Dragon Cane_
+_Equip Reinhart with the legendary Star Dragon Cane_

 Required progression - After Reinhart, Gongos and Teiris recover the Moon Cane from the Southern Shrine, Ramda will attack Katmando.
 Following the battle Ramda will transform the Moon Cane into the Star Dragon Cane.
-If Reinhart is already equipped with the Moon Cane, the achievement will pop at that point.
+If Reinhart is already equipped with the Moon Cane, the achievement will unlock at that point.
 If not, equip her with it during the next domestic session.

 ***